 For teachers and learners

-Other Shakespeare plays that are currently set works in South African schools in Grades 10-12 include Romeo and Juliet, Othello and Henry V. Let’s start to build a collection of resources!
+Other Shakespeare plays that are currently set works in South African schools in Grades 10-12 include Much Ado About Nothing, Romeo and Juliet, and Henry V. Let’s start to build a collection of resources!

 - In these two videos, Benedict Cumberbatch talks about taking on the role of Hamlet in a 2015 production at the Barbican Theatre in London; alongside, Kenneth Branagh discusses his 1996 film version of the play.

 - There is a general Teacher’s Guide to the Signet (Penguin) edition of Hamlet.

 - The Young Vic Theatre and the Royal Shakespeare Company (RSC) in the UK have also produced interesting education packs linked to their productions of the play.
 You may find it noteworthy that the RSC material emphasises how their 2016 production (directed by Simon Godwin) was guided by a desire to “draw on influences of African culture”, and to frame the politics, religion and social dynamics of the play in an African context.
 What do you think of this?
 Do you think it is possible to generalise about “African” cultural beliefs and practices?

 It might also be useful to think about different approaches to or manifestations of Hamlet in a specifically South African context.
 In recent years a number of South African writers and scholars have tackled the play – the selection below includes research articles, essays and reviews of books and stage productions:

 - Colette Gordon: review of Two Gents’ Hamlet

 - Brian Pearce and Kevin Duffy: Hamlet’s soliloquies

 - Andrew Foley: “Heaven or Havoc?
 The End of Hamlet